Annkkitaaa/noir-sec/README.md

 **The first open-source vulnerability test suite for Noir ZK circuits.**

+Inspired by zkBugs (Circom) and 0xPARC's zk-bug-tracker, NoirSec brings structured, exploitable vulnerability training to the Noir ecosystem.

 NoirSec is a hands-on security training corpus for auditors, developers, and researchers working with [Noir](https://noir-lang.org/) — Aztec's domain-specific language for zero-knowledge proof circuits.
-It contains 19 intentionally vulnerable circuits, each paired with a patched version, an exploit demonstration, and educational commentary.
+It contains 22 intentionally vulnerable circuits, each paired with a patched version, an exploit demonstration, and educational commentary.

 ---